 PDFs containing Admissions and Curriculum information for the Traditional and Transfer BS CSD Programs are listed below.
 Please click on the PDF to download more information.

-Please use the Bachelor of Science Communication Sciences and Disorders (BS CSD) checklist for more information regarding the curriculum.
+Please use the Bachelor of Science Communication Sciences and Disorders (BS CSD) checklist for a detailed outline of the BS CSD curriculum.

 Cheryl Bergman, PhD